Seabrook, Victoria

 Seabrook is a suburb in Melbourne, Victoria, Australia, 19 km south-west of Melbourne's Central Business District, located within the City of Hobsons Bay local government area.
 Seabrook recorded a population of 4,952 at the 2021 census.

 Facilities

-The suburb has a small shopping area with some take-away food stores and a Ampol service station located on Point Cook Road and Mintaro Way.
+The suburb has a small shopping area with some take-away food stores and a Solo service station located on Point Cook Road and Mintaro Way.
 Seabrook Primary School also serves the area for education.
 Although a public school, Seabrook Primary School ranks amongst the top schools in the state of Victoria.
-Seabrook Primary School has been an International Baccalaureate (IB) World School since September 2011 and it is authorised to offer the IB Primary Years Programme.
+Seabrook Primary School had been an International Baccalaureate (IB) World School between September 2011 and January 2025.